mitre-public/boogie/boogie-arinc/README.md

 <br>
 <img align="float: left;" height="80" src="https://mustache.mitre.org/projects/TTFS/repos/boogie/raw/boogie-arinc/arinc-procedure-leg-v18.png?at=refs%2Fheads%2Fmain"/>
 <br>
-There are three key groupings of fields we care about in there, namely:
+There are three key groupings of fields we care about in there (as taken from the TDP POJO model), namely:
 ```java
 // Fix Identification Information
 private final String fixIdentifier;